Cars Brands that start with B

 BAIC Group Logo

-One of the leading Chinese auto brands is BAIC Group, with subsidiaries BAIC Motor Co., Ltd, founded in 2010, and Beijing Hyundai, founded in 1958.
+One of China’s leading automobile brands is BAIC Group, which includes subsidiaries BAIC Motor Co., Ltd, founded in 2010, and Beijing Hyundai, founded in 1958.
 The brand is a state-owned enterprise.
-Its main activity is the production of commercial and passenger cars (Beijing Motor) and military cars, and light category BAW trucks, buses, and agricultural equipment from Foton Motor.
-Among its products are Hyundai and Mercedes models, assembled strictly for the domestic market.
+Its main business is the production of commercial and passenger cars (Beijing Motor) and military vehicles, as well as BAW light-duty trucks, Foton Motor buses, and agricultural machinery.
+Among its products are Hyundai and Mercedes models assembled strictly for the domestic market.

 SR Bailey & Company